GottaGo:

 ○ Makes coordination, responsibilities, and decisions clearer for the entire group

-After gathering data through secondary research, competitor analysis, surveys, and interviews, I synthesized my findings to identify key patterns and user needs.
-This analysis phase helped me turn raw insights into actionable design opportunities.
+After conducting research, I synthesized my findings to identify patterns, emotional drivers, and clear product opportunities.
+This phase helped translate raw data into focused design direction.

 Affinity Map